idityaGE/Nest/k8s/local-test/README.md

-# OWASP Nest on Kubernetes with kind
+# OWASP Nest on Kubernetes with Kind

-This directory contains Kubernetes manifests and scripts to run OWASP Nest locally using kind (Kubernetes IN Docker).
+This document provides instructions for setting up OWASP Nest in a local Kubernetes environment using Kind (Kubernetes IN Docker).

 ## Prerequisites